P2333/Papers-of-Robust-ML/README.md

 <a id='General_training'></a>
 ## General Defenses (training phase)
+* [Adversarial Training with Rectified Rejection](https://arxiv.org/pdf/2105.14785.pdf) <br/> This paper proposes a coupling rejection strategy, where two simple but well-designed rejection metrics can be coupled to provabably distinguish any misclassified sample from correclty classified ones.

 * [Fixing Data Augmentation to Improve Adversarial Robustness](https://arxiv.org/pdf/2103.01946.pdf) <br/> This paper shows that after applying weight moving average, data augmentation (either by transformatons or generative models) can further improve robustness of adversarial training.

 * [Improving Adversarial Robustness Using Proxy Distributions](https://arxiv.org/pdf/2104.09425.pdf) <br/> This paper verifies that leveraging more data sampled from a (high-quality) generative model that was trained on the same dataset (e.g., CIFAR-10) can still improve robustness of adversarially trained models, without using any extra data.